Thursday, September 29, 2022

 Once I have the Temecula layouts completed, I can clear the design wall and lay out the tree blocks the way they will be placed in the quilt.
 Then I can start working on the border blocks next week.
 As noted previously, the star blocks will be the last things I choose fabrics for and construct.

-Prepping for the garden art show
+Prepping for the Garden Art Show

 Last year my community garden held an art show and asked members of the garden to participate by showcasing their hobbies or crafts.